subconsciousnetwork/subtext/specification.md

 Where:

 - `url` is conceptually a URL as defined by [RFC1738 Uniform Resource Locators (URL)](https://datatracker.ietf.org/doc/html/rfc1738), However implementations MAY use a simplified parsing strategy for URLs, described below.
-- `BOF` is a conceptual code point that signifies the end of a string, or input stream.
-- `EOF` is a conceptual code point that signifies the beginning of a string, or input stream.
+- `START` is a conceptual code point that signifies the beginning of a line, or input stream.

 A simplified parsing strategy MAY be used for parsing URLs.
 Implementations that use a simplified parsing strategy to identify bare URLs SHOULD use the following strategy, described here as a regular expression:

 ```regex
 (^|\s)<([^<>\s]+)>($|\s)
 ```

+> *Design note*: bracket links are delimited by a word boundary (either beginning of line, or space) to avoid collision with other uses for brackets.

+> *Design note*: bracket links disallow spaces.
+This allows parsers to reject partially-formed bracket links, without having to traverse the entire line.
+This is useful when live-rendering markup as user types.

 ### Slashlinks